pkgcraft/pkgcraft.github.io/content/about/_index.md

   franca of software.

 - C++ --- Like C, it also lacks memory safety guarantees without strict limits and guidelines for a project.
-In addition, while its community has done a decent job at improving the language over the years (compared to the likes of
-  C) the language has a large tail of accumulated baggage.

-- Go --- While good for writing services and tools, it doesn't come close to matching Rust's level of C compatibility and low level support in general.
+- Go --- It mostly feels targeted towards services and tooling, leaving C compatibility, low level support, and memory safety all lacking.

-- Nim/Zig --- Both of these are interesting as C or C++ replacements, but they lack community depth and thus have smaller third party ecosystems while still also lacking most of the memory safety that Rust can provide.
+- Nim/Zig --- Both can be interesting as C or C++ replacements, but they have minimal community depth with small third party ecosystems and lack memory safety.

-- Python/Ruby/etc --- Any dynamically typed, scripting languages fail to easily support efficient bindings for other languages and aren't performant enough in certain cases, requiring to implement extensions in external, compiled languages anyway.
+- Python/Ruby/etc --- Any dynamically typed, scripting languages fail to support efficient bindings for other languages and aren't performant enough in some cases, requiring extensions implemented in compiled languages.

 The main detriments of Rust in relation to pkgcraft's aspirations are its current lack of minor architecture support (compared to C and C++) and its